AP Explains: Trump seizes on dubious Biden-Ukraine story

 Trump and his supporters, meanwhile, have advanced a widely discredited theory that Biden pushed for the firing of Ukraine's top prosecutor to protect his son and Burisma from investigation.
 Biden did indeed press for the prosecutor's firing, but that's because he was reflecting the official position of not only the Obama administration but many Western countries and because the prosecutor was perceived as soft on corruption.

-The main email highlighted by the Post is a May 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma's board.
+The main email highlighted by the Post is an April 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma's board.
 In it, he thanks the younger Biden "for inviting me to DC and giving an opportunity to meet your father and spent (sic) some time together.
 It's realty (sic) an honor and pleasure."

 HOW DID THE POST OBTAIN THE EMAILS?

 It's a tangled saga.
-The Post says it received on Sunday a hard drive containing the messages from Giuliani, who has pushed the unfounded idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.
+The Post says it received a copy of a hard drive containing the messages on Sunday from Giuliani, who has pushed the unfounded idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.

 The owner of the Wilmington shop declined to comment Wednesday to The Associated Press, saying he didn't feel like talking.
-The newspaper says the owner alerted the FBI to the computer and server, and that agents took possession of them.
-That could not immediately be confirmed, and the FBI declined to comment Wednesday.
+The newspaper says the owner alerted the FBI to the computer and hard drive, and that agents took possession of them.
+That could not immediately be confirmed, and the FBI declined to comment.

 ARE THE NEW EMAILS AUTHENTIC?

 The actual origins of the emails are unclear.
-And disinformation experts say there are multiple red flags that raise doubts about their authenticity, including verifying that the laptop actually belongs to Hunter Biden, said Nina Jankowicz, a fellow at the nonpartisan Wilson Center in Washington.
+And disinformation experts say there are multiple red flags that raise doubts about their authenticity, including questions about whether the laptop actually belongs to Hunter Biden, said Nina Jankowicz, a fellow at the nonpartisan Wilson Center in Washington.

-The Biden campaign didn't address that issue on Wednesday and Hunter Biden's lawyer did not return an email seeking comment from the AP.
+The Biden campaign didn't address that issue Wednesday, but Hunter Biden's lawyer, George Mesires, said in a statement to the AP that "we have no idea where this came from, and certainly cannot credit anything that Rudy Giuliani provided to the NY Post."
+He added that "what I do know for certain is that this purported meeting never happened."

-Another potential alarm is the involvement of another Trump associate, Steve Bannon, who the Post says first alerted it to the emails and who along with Giuliani has been active in promoting an anti-Biden narrative on Ukraine.
+Another potential alarm is the involvement of another Trump associate, Steve Bannon, who the Post says first alerted it to the existence of the hard drive and who along with Giuliani has been active in promoting an anti-Biden narrative on Ukraine.

 "We should view it as a Trump campaign product," Jankowicz said.

-Thomas Rid, a disinformation expert at Johns Hopkins University's School of Advanced International Studies, said it was not clear to him yet whether the emails were hacked or forged but said they "could be either or both."
+Thomas Rid, a political scientist and disinformation expert at Johns Hopkins University's School of Advanced International Studies, said it was not clear to him yet whether the emails were hacked or forged but said they "could be either or both."

 "It's a common feature in these operations that you combine generic content, accurate content, with forged content," Rid said.